ibliskavka/bliskavka-com/App/source/_posts/How-I-Built-a-700-mo-Income-Stream.md

 ## Conclusion

 Based on my experience with my modestly successful app, this is what I consider important.
 My app does not change lives or cure cancer but it provides enough value to people for them to leave excellent reviews.
-It works quite well on Xbox and I like to leave it running along with Pandora or an audio book.
+It works quite well on XBox and I like to leave it running along with Pandora or an audio book.

 Check out [Screen Saver Gallery](https://www.microsoft.com/en-us/store/apps/screen-saver-gallery/9nblggh5j8tx "Screen Saver Gallery Store Link") in the Windows Store.